 - 1) Each separate formulation. - 2) All formulations. - 7.
-Operators of facilities For any stationary source that uses non-compliant coating materials with compliance achieved through the operation of emission control equipment as an alternative to meeting the requirements of Sections D.1, D.2, D.3, E, or J, shall maintain-daily records of key operating parameter values and maintenance procedures which that demonstrate continuous operation and compliance of the emission control device system during periods of emission producing activities shall be maintained.
+For any stationary source that uses emission control equipment as an alternative to meeting the requirements of Sections D.1, D.2, D.3, E, or J, daily records of key operating parameter values and maintenance procedures that demonstrate continuous operation and compliance of the emission control system during periods of emission producing activities shall be maintained.
 These parameters shall include, but not be limited to: - a.
 Hours of operation; - b.
 All maintenance work that requires the emission control system to be shut down; and - c.
 All information needed to demonstrate continuous compliance with Section D.4, such as temperatures, pressures, and/or flow rates. - 8.
-Any records required by to be maintained pursuant to this rule shall be kept on site for at least 2 years unless a longer retention period is otherwise required by state or federal regulation(s).
-Such records shall be readily available for shall be retained and available for inspection by the Control Officer or designated representative upon request for the previous 36 month period and review by the District.
+Any records required to be maintained pursuant to this rule shall be kept on site for at least 2 years unless a longer retention period is otherwise required by state or federal regulation(s).
+Such records shall be readily available for inspection and review by the District.